ldionne/reveal-sampler/README.md

 add the `cpp` class to the `<code>` tag, so that code highlighting triggers properly if set up.

+You can find an example of using the `sampler.js` plugin in the `example/` directory.

 ### License
 `sampler.js` is placed in the public domain.